 Should we create a new brand or stand-alone business, or should we tack it on to the existing business?
 The way I see it, if we tack it on, the existing customer base may be happy to purchase the additional services--or it may give the impression that we are too broad and not specialized enough.
 How do we decide, and how do we communicate our new offering or new company to clients?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Look at your current database as your greatest asset and keep your new brand under the existing business for the time being--but only if it is truly complementary to your current product or service offering.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »Look at your current database as your greatest asset and keep your new brand under the existing business for the time being--but only if it is truly complementary to your current product or service offering.

 Depending on your product or service, it may be a great add-on to your existing line and could encourage larger purchases.
 If, however, it is not complementary (which you will discover soon enough by marketing first to your existing database, either by phone, walk-in or via opt-in e-mail), you may want to explore a new brand that exists as a stand-alone.